 The humble game of dominoes gets a facelift with this refreshing new look.

-He can charge his Apple devices insanely fast with this cable, which wraps up neatly when he's done.
-The 4-foot braided cable is wrapped up and secured with an integrated leather belt so it's always ready to charge.
+Dad can charge his Apple devices insanely fast with this cable, which wraps up neatly when he's done.
+The 4-foot braided cable is wrapped up and secured with an integrated leather belt so it's always ready to charge — and easy to find.

 You can't get more understated than this sleek dopp kit from Chrome Industries.
-This Chrome dopp kit features a commercial grade five-bar webbing hang strap, and is the go-to accessory for guys on the go.
+It features a commercial grade five-bar webbing hang strap, and is the go-to accessory for guys on the go.

 Headphone junkies love the sound quality and design of these affordable Audio Technicas.
-At just over 6 ounces, they're among the most lightweight you can buy.
+At just over six ounces, they're among the most lightweight you can buy.

 So lightweight he'll forget he's even wearing it, this upgraded fanny pack is packable and has enough room for all his essentials, like keys, phone, and even a T-shirt.

 Cast iron is as simple, tough and adaptable as it gets — cook anything over a campfire, on the grill, in the oven.
 From Salt Lake City–based Barebones, this skillet will do it all — hammer in tent stakes, or make perfect seared steaks at home.
 The skillet is pre-seasoned so you can use it right away.